tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 ![](/uploads/2026/01/01/Screenshot 2026-01-06 085211.png)

-## Night 1: get the map working, then make it usable
+## Phase 1: get the map working, then make it usable

 The first commits were classic "get to something you can see" work: